Pat Robertson: Christian Broadcasting Network

 In 1956, Robertson met Dutch missionary Cornelius Vanderbreggen, who impressed Robertson both with his lifestyle and his message.
 Vanderbreggen quoted Proverbs (3:5, 6), "Trust in the Lord with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge Him, and He shall direct thy paths", which Robertson considered being the "guiding principle" of his life.
+In all thy ways acknowledge Him, and He shall direct thy paths", which Robertson considered the "guiding principle" of his life.
 In 1961, he was ordained as a Southern Baptist minister by Freemason Street Baptist Church in Norfolk, Virginia.

 In 1960, Robertson established the Christian Broadcasting Network in Virginia Beach, Virginia, by buying the license of a defunct UHF station in nearby Portsmouth.
 The station, with the call sign WYAH-TV, first broadcast on October 1, 1961.
 The network became known for producing the long-running TV series The 700 Club, starting in 1966, which Robertson served as a long time co-host.
 On April 29, 1977, CBN launched a religious cable network, the CBN Satellite Service, which eventually became The Family Channel.
 It was the first satellite television channel in America to connect to cable systems across the country.
 The venture became extremely lucrative, so Robertson spun off The Family Channel as a commercial entity that was sold to News Corporation for $1.9 billion in 1997.

 In 1994, he endorsed the document "Evangelicals and Catholics Together".
 Robertson announced his retirement at the age of 91 from The 700 Club in October 2021, on the sixtieth anniversary of the first telecast on October 1, 1961, of what eventually became CBN.